 This part isn’t essential, some of the swaps require you to take absolutely nothing more to the shops with you than is usual, however, to get the most out of this I would suggest that you make it part of your routine to take with you:

-- Canvas or strong reusable plastic bags (hopefully you already do this)
+- Canvas or strong reusable plastic bags

-Liquid hand-wash – Bar soap
+Swap: Liquid soaps for Bar soap

 How many plastic bottles of hand-wash do you have around the house right now?